ricksinclair/create-tailwind-react/readme.md

 # 🚀 Create a React-Tailwind Project

-This repository provides a few convenient scripts to create a new React project using Vite and configure it with Tailwind CSS(with scss support) and TypeScript.
+This repository provides a few convenient scripts to create a new React project using Vite and configure it with Tailwind CSS and TypeScript.
 Choose the version that suits your
 preferences:

-1. NPM usage
+* NPX usage
-2. 🌟 C Version (create-tailwind-react.c)
-3. 🐚 Shell Script Version (create-tailwind-react.sh)
-4. Node.js Version (create-tailwind-react.js).
+* Node.js Version (create-tailwind-react.js).

 ## Usage

 Before running any of the scripts or even the npm version, make sure you have node.js installed.
 If you haven't installed node yet, run `brew install node` in your terminal( Mac).
 For other systems please use built in package managers or find installers for your system type located at nodejs.org .

-### 📦 NPM usage
+### 📦 NPX usage

 In a terminal run the following: